 It is very unkind of Apple, that even after spending thousands we can’t customize the phone for the best.
 However, for quick access, the Chrome app can be added to the iPhone dock.
 If you are interested in doing so, continue to read.

 Note: Answer me, how many applications are present in iPhone’s dock?
 If four, then remove one before adding the Chrome app.
 At a time, iPhone only lets you add four applications to the dock.
 Then proceeds,

-- Touch and hold the app until all the applications of the iPhone starts to jiggle, also an (X) will appear on apps.
+- Touch and hold the app until all the applications of the iPhone start to jiggle, also an (X) will appear on apps.

 - Next, drag the app from the dock, that you use the least to the home screen.

-- Same goes for the Chrome app, drag the Chrome into the iPhone dock.
+- The same goes for the Chrome app, drag the Chrome into the iPhone dock.

 - Lastly, tap Done on the upper-right corner.